Null-homologous exotic surfaces in 4-manifolds: Abstract

 \section{Abstract}

 In this paper we exhibit infinite families of embedded tori in 4-manifolds that are topologically isotopic but smoothly distinct.
-The interesting thing about these tori is that they are null-homologous, and in fact they each bound a (topologically embedded) solid handlebody in the 4-manifold.
+The interesting thing about these tori is that they are topologically trivial in the sense that each bounds a topologically embedded solid handlebody.
+This implies that there are stably ribbon surfaces in 4-manifolds that are not ribbon.